ohjeyy93/MaRS/README.md

 ```

 3. Install [virtualenv](https://virtualenv.pypa.io/en/stable/) and initate a local virtual environment.
 > Before installing virtualenv you need to add the following path: `PATH="/usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin:$PATH"` to your `.bash_profile`.
 For example, use `vim ~/.bash_profile` to edit and/or create a new *.bash_profile* file.
-Copy the above bath into the file and save `:wq` if using vim.
+Copy the above path into the file and save `:wq` if using vim.

 ```sh
 pip3 install virtualenv